Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Additional Notes: Ezekiel’s appearance is often compared to Renaissance depictions of Christ.
 Vampires have fangs, pointed ears, claws, and small vestigial tails.
 Male vampires have dark fur on their hands and feet.

 Family: Ezekiel loved his family, but his overzealous Puritan ideals often put him at odds with his more moderate family members.
-His father, Zachariah Blake, was an open-minded and compassionate fellow.
-Ezekiel often got into heated arguments with Zachariah over religion and justice.
+His father, a carpenter and joiner named Zachariah Blake, was a more open-minded fellow and often got into heated arguments with Ezekiel over religion and justice.
 Ezekiel now realizes his father was right and regrets how he treated him.
 Ezekiel’s mother, Constance Blake, was a paranoid schizophrenic and religious fanatic who gave her son a human skull when he was a child as a reminder to be good and avoid going to Hell.
 Ezekiel’s relationship with his first younger brother, Solomon Blake (b.
 1588), was strained.
 Ezekiel was idolized by his second younger brother, Jeremiah Blake (b.
 1596).
 Ezekiel’s youngest sibling was his sister, Mercy Blake (b.
-1602), who he adored.
-Zachariah, Constance, and Solomon died of consumption in January 1608.
-Ezekiel married Lydia Blake née Doty (b.
-1597) in 1615, and they had their daughter, Abigail Blake, around 1616 – 1617.
-In 1619, Mercy married a non-Puritan Dutchman, and Ezekiel disowned her as his sister.
-Ezekiel was separated from the remainder of his family (Jeremiah, Lydia, and Abigail) when he was Anointed in 1620.
-Ezekiel was estranged from his sister’s family because he hated Mercy’s husband, Dominicus Vogel.
-Mercy and Dominicus had two sons, Cornelis Vogel and Zachariah Vogel.
-Zachariah died when he was a child, and Cornelis married a woman named Ida.
-Cornelis and Ida had two children, Dominicus Vogel II (b.
+1602), who he doted on.
+Zachariah, Constance, and Solomon died of consumption in January 1608, leaving Ezekiel to raise Jeremiah and Mercy on his own.
+Ezekiel married Lydia Doty (b.
+1597) in 1615, and they had a daughter, Abigail Blake, around 1616.
+Ezekiel and his family immigrated to Holland in 1617 to escape Anglican persecution.
+In 1619, Mercy married a non-Puritan Dutchman named Dominicus Vogel, and Ezekiel disowned his sister for marrying outside their religion.
+Ezekiel returned to London with his wife, daughter, and brother in 1620 to try and join their fellow Puritans on the Mayflower, but Ezekiel fell ill with consumption, and his family chose not to risk his health on the voyage.
+Ezekiel was separated from the remainder of his family when he was Anointed in mid-1620.
+Lydia passed away not long after (Ezekiel assumed of a broken heart), and Jeremiah and Abigail left London in 1630 after Ezekiel had a brief encounter with Abigail.
+Meanwhile in Holland, Mercy had two sons, Cornelis and Zachariah.
+Zachariah died after falling from a tree, and Cornelis grew up to marry a woman named Ida.
+Mercy and Dominicus passed away around this time, and Cornelis and Ida had two children, Dominicus Vogel II (b.
 1650) and Margaretha Vogel (b.
 1652).
-Ezekiel met his great-nephew and great-niece in 1670, an encounter omitted to prevent spoilers.
+Cornelis and Ida passed away in the 1660s, and Ezekiel met his great-nephew and great-niece in 1670, an encounter omitted to prevent spoilers.
 Additional family members omitted to prevent spoilers.

 Romance and Eroticism